StatPro Revolution Web API

 Authorization using OAuth2

-Special Notice: The API Authorization Management website will cease to exist from the end of Q1 2019.
+Special Notice: The API Authorization Management website will cease to exist from the middle of May 2019.
 See more details in the Change Log.

 The StatPro Revolution Web API uses the OAuth 2.0 Authorization Framework for user authentication and authorization.

 OAuth 2.0 significantly improves upon older authentication methods such as HTTP Basic Authentication and HTTP Digest Authentication in that:-

 - a user isn't required to submit his/her credentials to client applications;